Multir.net Charge: Step-by-Step Resolution Guide (2026)

 How do I dispute a Multir.net charge on my credit card?

-Call your credit card issuer’s customer service line (found on the back of your card) and explain the charge.
-Provide the transaction date, amount, and billing descriptor.
+Call your credit card issuer’s customer service line (found on the back of your card) and provide the transaction date, amount, and billing descriptor.
 Your issuer will typically issue a provisional credit and investigate.
 You can also file a written dispute within 60 days of the statement date under the Fair Credit Billing Act for full legal protection.
+You are not required to contact the merchant first before filing a dispute with your bank.

 Can I get a refund for an unauthorized Multir.net charge?

 Yes.
-Under federal law, your maximum liability for unauthorized credit card charges is $50, and most major card issuers offer zero-liability fraud protection.
+Under the Fair Credit Billing Act, your maximum liability for unauthorized credit card charges is $50, and most major card issuers offer zero-liability fraud protection — meaning you pay nothing.
 File a dispute with your card issuer as soon as possible.
 If the investigation confirms the charge was unauthorized, you’ll receive a full refund.
-Keep all documentation and correspondence related to the dispute.
+Keep all documentation and correspondence related to the dispute for your records.

 Conclusion